-Why Do Blinds Turn Yellow in the Sun?
+Why Blinds Turn Yellow

-Sheltering your home from the sun takes a toll on the blinds.
+Sheltering your home from the sun takes a toll on blinds.
 Like any armor, this protection wears thin.
-Over time, exposure to the sun's UV rays breaks down any protective coating.
+Over time, exposure to UV rays breaks down any protective coating.
 Without this safeguard, the blinds lose their original color and turn yellow.

-Why Regular Cleanings are Important
+Why Regular Cleaning Is Important

 Sun-yellowed blinds that are dirty can look even more discolored.
-Dust, grime and cigarette smoke also cause stains.
+Dust, grime, and cigarette smoke also cause stains.
 Giving blinds a routine washing helps remove the staining that comes from indoor pollution.
 Although this doesn't solve the sun problem, it does keep your blinds from looking yellow and dingy.

-How to Clean Your Yellow Blinds
+How to Clean Yellow Blinds

 To do so, add 2 to 3 cups of bleach to a bathtub of cold water.
 Then, remove the blinds from your windows and place them in the bleach bath.
 Make sure to submerge every part of your blinds in the water and soak them for at least 10 minutes.
 Take a sponge to the blind slats to scrub them individually.

 When you're satisfied with the color of your blinds, remove them from the tub.
 Wipe them dry with a clean towel, taking care not to bend the slats.
 Hang the blinds back up in their proper places to finish drying in the air.
 Bleach and detergent can damage wooden blinds.
 Rather than washing them with soap, dust them often and wipe them with a damp sponge.